apollo-inspire/markdown-recipe-library/recipes/bibimbap.md

 9. Remove from the skillet and gently squeeze out any excess water from the spinach.

 #### Fried Egg:
-10. Fry an egg in ?sesame oil. for about 1-2 mins
+10. Fry an egg in ?sesame oil for about 1-2 mins
 11. Then flip the egg and cook the other side for about 15-30 secs
 12. Take the egg out.